bazelbuild/continuous-integration/README.md

   care.
 * [`vm.sh`](docs/machines.md): lets you control the machines (e.g. start/stop them, create/delete/reimage them), including
-  the Jenkins master and the Jenkins slaves
+  the Jenkins controller and the executor nodes.
 * [workflow](docs/workflow.md): explains the CI workflow, and how you can test local changes with jenkins-staging
 * [jobs](docs/jobs.md): explains what jobs are running on the CI